csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ## Course Description

-This hands-on, project-oriented course explores the principles and tools involved in the design and construction of applications for mobile devices.
-Although the course focuses on the Android platform, the basic concepts and experiences extend to other mobile devices.
-Topics include an overview of mobile application development, the Android application architecture, mobile application lifecycle, managing application resources, designing user interfaces, data storage options, integrating audio and video, location-based services, cross-platform development using a mobile device emulator, and porting applications to actual devices.
-In addition to several smaller programming assignments to provide experience and reinforce concepts, students will work in teams on a substantial programming project to design, develop, and deploy a mobile application.
+This hands-on, project-oriented course explores through research the principles and tools involved in the design and construction of enterprise applications.
+Although the course focuses on the Java EE platform, the basic concepts and experiences extend to other enterprise systems.
+Topics include an overview of enterprise systems and architecture, data layer integration through ORM, middleware development, and API design.
+Development will include Relational database design and overcoming the object-relational impedance mismatch and client development to access the API.
-Computers are provided in the lab, though you are encouraged to bring a laptop for in-class exercises.

 ## Prerequisites